 TruClient includes sophisticated mechanisms to overcome this challenge including the Highlight, Improve Object Identification, Replace Object and Related Object, and Object Identification Assistant options.

 Note: When identifying objects for applications that have been recorded in multiple windows, make sure that the correct window is selected (in the TruClient menu toolbar, select Window > Replay Window).

 Highlight, Improve Identification, Replace, and Related Objects all require you to select an object in the application.
 There are cases in which various actions are required in the application to make the object visible such as mouse over and mouse click.
-In these cases use the CTRL+ALT+F6 to suspend the TruClient object selection mode until you've brought the object into view and press CTRL+ALT+F6 again to select the object.
+In these cases, press CTRL+ALT+F6 to suspend the TruClient object selection mode until you've brought the object into view.
+Press CTRL+ALT+F6 again to select the object.